FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/creating_new_model.rst

 Creating a new model
 ====================

 In the example below, it is assumed that user is generating a hydraulic model from scratch.
-First step to build a model, is to create fresh database, where all the model files will reside.
+First step to build a model, is to create a new database, where all the model files will reside.

 Creating a new database
 -----------------------